-- Writing assignments must be typed in 12 pt.
-Times font. - Double-space and no indent. - News writing assignments vary in length according to the type of article assigned.
-Length of stories will be discussed with the instructor when the assignment is given. - Pay attention to spelling, grammar and punctuation.
-Articles will be written using AP style. - Deadlines for all writing assignment will be assigned during class or lab time. - Submit your papers to your instructor in class or through email. - Professional journalism depends on deadlines.
-Therefore you will be expected to meet all writing assignment deadliness or lose points toward your final grade.
-Writing assignments, including rough drafts, must be submitted on the due date in order to receive full credit.
+- Writing assignments should be typed in MLA format. - Writing assignments should be typed in 12 pt.
+Times New Roman font. - Double-space. - Creative writing assignments vary in length according to the type of piece being written.
+Length of work will be discussed with the instructor. - Pay attention to spelling, grammar, and punctuation. - Deadlines for all writing assignments will be assigned during class.